 Concentration and dilution rates

 Babies under 12 months

 Generally try to avoid regular use of essential oils – reserve them for specific conditions.
 For example for baby massage I usually recommend a plain oil such as sweet almond or jojoba.
-Babies’ skin is very delicate and can easily be irritated by using too much essential oil
+Babies’ skin is very delicate and therefore it can easily be irritated by using too much essential oil.

 However if you decide to use any essential oil I would suggest dilution rates as follows –

 - 1-2 drops essential oil per 50ml carrier oil for body application or massage